2. Define sliding filament theory of muscle contraction.

 Sliding filament theory of muscle contraction

-2. Each muscle fibre possesses alternate light and dark bands, which contains a specialised contractile protein known as actin and myosin respectively.
+2. Each muscle fibre possesses alternate light and dark bands, which contain a specialised contractile protein known as actin and myosin respectively.

 3. Actin refers to a thin contractile protein present in the light band and is known as the I-band, on the other hand, myosin is a thick contractile protein present in the dark band and is known as the A-band.